-Anthroposophic medicine focuses on how to keep people healthy rather than on why they fall ill; this is called the "salutogentic" approach.
+Anthroposophic medicine focuses on how to keep people healthy rather than on why they fall ill; this is called the "salutogenic" approach.

 The anthroposophic medical approach is designed to complement conventional medicine.
 Anthroposophic medical doctors are qualified physicians who have received additional training to integrate anthroposophic medicine into their conventional practices.

-In other words, anthroposophic medical practitioners see the condition of a person's physical body as only one element of health; the condition of a person's life, soul, and spirit are equally important.
+In the view of anthroposophic medicine, human health depends on the physical body; processes covering vitality and regeneration called 'etheric organization' or life forces; the emotional and instinctual part of the human being, called 'astral organization' or soul forces; and finally the capacity for thinking, individuality and sense of self, called 'I-organization'.
+In other words, anthroposophic medical practitioners see the condition of a person's physical body as only one element of health; the condition of a person's self-healing capacity, soul, and spirit are equally important.

 Because the anthroposophic medical approach is aware of multiple pathways to illness or health, it is designed around a suite of interventions that act on those different pathways.
 These types of interventions are discussed in the section on anthroposophy's therapeutic approach.
 Further reading about anthroposophic medicine, including peer reviewed studies, can be found here.
 An explanation of current key issues in anthroposophic care is available here.